-Any cash received at events, such as 'on the door' tickets or bar cash should be paid to the Treasurer as soon as possible for banking, using a paying-in slip confirming the source of the money (the names of individual ticket holder are not required for this purpose but the concerts should be specified).
+Any cash received at events, such as 'on the door' concert tickets or bar cash should be paid to the Treasurer as soon as possible for banking, using a paying-in slip as below, confirming the source of the money (form available from the Secretary/Chair on request).

-Passed to Treasurer by (name) On (date)
+Passed to Treasurer by: On (da ite)

-Sources of cash (bar, raffle, etc.) Amo ount(s)
+Sources of cash (bar, raffle, etc.) Category Amount(s)

 1. £

 2. £

 3. £

-Signature amount Total £
+Signature Total amount £

+5 Suggested Category only, fo Categories can be found in Comi